SharePoint/sp-dev-docs/docs/solution-guidance/upload-web-parts-in-sharepoint.md

 9. Choose **Save**.

+> [!NOTE]
-**Note:** If your user profile image does not display, open your OneDrive for Business site, and then return to the host web.
+> If your user profile image does not display, open your OneDrive for Business site, and then return to the host web.

 In Core.AppScriptPartWeb\Pages\Default.aspx, **Run Scenario** runs **btnScenario_Click**, which does the following: